alanyongy/tft-matchup-predictor/README.md

 - Overlay indicators were drawn over their icons using AHK GUI elements, updating automatically with new information.

 #### 📌 Screen Calibration
-- Used indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.
+Used indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.

----

-### 📚 Technical Deep Dive:
+## 📚 Technical Deep Dive

-#### Reading the Player Listing Sidebar
+###  Reading the Player Listing Sidebar

-Used to generate the initial list of players, as well as positioning the overlay to indicate possible opponents in the next round.
+*Used to generate the initial list of players, as well as positioning the overlay to visually indicate possible opponents in the next round.*
->
 > ## Step 1: Locating Anchor Image
 > Search the right-edge of the screen for the following image:
 >